 Unity supports the following ways to debug an application on an Android device:

 Unity supports USB debugging for Android devices.
 To use USB debugging, enable developer options on your device.
-To do this, see Android’s Configure developer options documentation.
+To do this, refer to Android’s Configure developer options documentation.

 Use a USB cable to connect the device to your computer.
 If you are developing on a Windows computer, you might need to install a device-specific USB driver.
 See the manufacturer’s website for your device for additional information.

 The setup process differs for Windows and macOS.
-For more information on connecting your Android device to the SDK, see the Run Your App section of the Android Developer documentation.
+For more information on connecting your Android device to the SDK, refer to the Run Your App section of the Android Developer documentation.

 $ adb logcat